klauer/epics-sumo-mirror/doc/configuration-files.rst

 are used to define lists of values.

-The configuration file defines a map where keys are names of long command line options and values are booleans, strings or lists or strings.
+The configuration file defines a map where keys are names of long command line options and values are booleans, strings or lists of strings.
 Not all command line options can be set in a configuration file, "sumo -h" shows you which can.

 File format